Flacq District

 Flacq (/mfe/) is a district of Mauritius, situated in the east of the island.
-It is the largest district, with an area of 297.9 km^{2}.
+It is the country's largest district by geographical area, covering 297.9 km^{2}.
 The population estimate is 138,221 (31 December 2022).

+Etymology

+Flacq comes from the Dutch word vlak, meaning flat.
+This is a reference to the area's topography and results from the historical Dutch occupation of the island.